CytoSeek's mission is to use cell membrane augmentation technology to unlock the potential of next generation advanced therapies.

 The next generation of advanced cell therapies will address conditions that are impossible to tackle through existing small molecule drugs.
-CytoSeek's technology is based on the research of Dr Adam Perriman, who pioneered a new methodology for the rational design of synthetic artificial membrane proteins.
+CytoSeek's technology is based on the research of Dr Adam Perriman, who pioneered a new methodology for the rational design of synthetic artificial membrane-binding proteins.
 This approach can be used to rapidly display any protein on the surface of any cell type.

 CytoSeek's breakthroughs open the door for the development of a non-toxic, non-immunogenic and non-GM cell functionalisation technology, to provide homing, adhesion, immuno-stealth and hypoxia resistance to therapeutic cells.
 Excitingly however, we are only scratching the surface of what can be achieved with this technology.
 As use of cellular therapies grows, so will the need to rapidly tailor cells to specific environments.

 We have been testing our platform through proof of principle projects and have shown utility in a range of areas within the rapidly growing market for advanced therapy medicinal product (ATMP).
 Examples of what can be achieve through our technology include:

 We are developing a suite of homing proteins that will add enhanced homing and solid tumor invasion capacity to immuno-oncology therapies.
 We are also developing hybrid systems that impart both homing and enhanced survivability to immuno-oncology therapies.

 We have successfully used CytoSeek’s technology to embed a cardiac homing protein within the membrane of human stem cells and shown that it significantly increases cardiac homing and retention in vivo.